FixedEffects/FixedEffectModels.jl/README.md

 ## Performances
 #### GPU
 The package has support for GPUs (Nvidia) (thanks to Paul Schrimpf).
-This makes the package an order of magnitude faster for complicated problems.
+This can make the package an order of magnitude faster for complicated problems.

 First make sure that `using CuArrays` works without issue.
 Then, estimate a model with `method = :lsmr_gpu`.
 ```julia